-This policy is to focus the minds of all staff on establishing a uniform approach to achieving the same standards of behaviour from all children.
+This policy is to focus the minds of all staff on establishing a uniform approach to achieving the same standards of behaviour from all children and sits within the vision and values we aspire to at Frieth School.

 The adoption of a consistent "behavioural framework" should provide support for all school staff and all other adults working with the children.